TBD54566975/open-source-programs/README.md

 # TBD Collaboration Repository

 This repository is the welcoming point to TBD's open source efforts.
-It outlines the tbDEX Protocol, Decentralized Web Platform, and the components which comprise them.
+It outlines the tbDEX Protocol and the components which comprise it.

 This repository is not a source forge, but a sync point for TBD projects.
-It's used for documentation, issues, and discussions that span our software.
+It's used for documentation, issues, and discussions that span our individual repositories.

+## Current Status

+All projects in the TBD family are in early prototyping.
+New contributors should expect a pace of development consistent with nascent technology: larger commits, frequent refactoring, changing APIs, and incomplete featuresets.
+We believe: _open source is not a publishing medium_.
+These projects are open from the start to welcome your interest, invite discussion, identify early issues, and advise on design.
+An early adopter mindset will work well until these projects mature further.

+The Discussion forums and Issue trackers are likely the best way to get involved now.
+Our project leads may be able to guide your efforts and incorporate your feedback in ways that will be most meaningful to you and the project's goals.

+In particular, we want to ensure the New Contributor Experience is as smooth as possible.
+You should be able to:

+* Understand each project's goals and scope
+* Install prerequisite dependencies
+* Clone and build the project
+* Run the tests
+* Join the conversation in Discussions and Issues

 ## Systems